Dolibarr/dolibarr/htdocs/api/README.md

 API REST
 ========

-## Integrate your ERP with any other applications using Dolibarr APIs, Triggers or Hooks
+## Integrate your ERP with any other applications using Dolibarr APIs

 This module provides the service to make Dolibarr a server of REST Web Services.
 It depends on external library Restler.